jwadhams/json-logic-js/README.md

 The goal of this project is to share complex logical expressions between front-end and back-end code.

-The format explicitly takes inspiration from [function calls in Amazon CloudFormation JSON templates](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html#gettingstarted.templatebasics.mappings).
+The format takes inspiration from [function calls in Amazon CloudFormation JSON templates](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html#gettingstarted.templatebasics.mappings).

 ## Virtues

   1. Terse.
   1. Consistent. `{"operator" : ["values" ... ]}`  Always.
   1. Secure.
-We never execute or `eval()` anything in your rules or data.
+We never `eval()`.
+Rules only have access to data you provide.
   1. Flexible.
 Most operands are 1 line of code.